KieronQuinn/AmbientMusicMod/readme.md

 ## Requirements

 - Android device running Android 9.0 or above (11+ recommended).
-ARM64 is currently required.
 - Shizuku (Android 12+) or root access (Android 9+).
 	- Shizuku does not require root, instead needing an ADB command to be run every reboot.